Canoeing at the 2000 Summer Olympics – Men's K-1 500 metres: Final

 The final was delayed six hours to strong winds of 50 mph (80 km/h), a race official sinking in his aluminum dinghy, start lanes for lanes seven and eight being broken prior to the start, and 30 spectators stripping to their underwear to swim to the medal podium only to be taken into custody by police and security personnel.
-Except for Kolganov edging pre-Olympic favorite Vereckei at the line, the race itself was generally unevental.
+Except for Kolganov edging pre-Olympic favorite Vereckei at the line, the race itself was generally uneventful.